Insight

 which decision, use case, or process lever should be clarified first

 Not every automation platform fits every security profile, team, or integration landscape.
+A viable choice only emerges when process reality, governance, operations, and technical fit are judged together.

-• Document process logic and exceptions
+• Document process logic, exceptions, and escalations

-• Clarify approvals, logging, and error handling
+• Clarify approvals, logging, monitoring, and error handling

 • Which approvals, escalations, and follow-up loops need to be modeled cleanly?